-150 6.2.3.2 pdelayReqInterval
+6.2.3.2 pdelayReqInterval

-The pdelayReqInterval defines the mean Pdelay_Req message generation interval for the port.
-Pdelay_Req messages are sent to determine the neighborPropDelay.
+The pdelayReqInterval defines the mean Pdelay\Req message generation interval for the port.
+Pdelay\Req messages are sent to determine the neighborPropDelay.
 In a fixed topology network this value should not change over time making it desirable to run the calculation very infrequently.
 The variable initialLogPdelayReqInterval controls the startup rate of pdelayReqInterval.

 Once the neighborPropDelay has stabilized, the value of LogPdelayReqInterval should be set to a value that reduces network overhead and CPU load associated with computing neighborPropDelay.
 Any slave port whose value of operLogPdelayInterval differs from the value of initialLogPdelayInterval, shall set its logPdelayReqInterval to operLogPdelayInterval no longer than sixty (60) seconds after achieving gPTP synchronization with a constant neighborPropDelay.
-If a slave port unexpectedly does not receive any responses to its Pdelay request messages, it shall not change its logPdelayReqInterval until after neighborPropDelay has

-161 stabilized at a constant value for up to 60 seconds.
+If a slave port unexpectedly does not receive any responses to its Pdelay request messages, it shall not change its logPdelayReqInterval until after neighborPropDelay has stabilized at a constant value for up to 60 seconds.

-162 See 6.2.6 for required values for initialLogPdelayReqInterval and operLogPdelayReqInterval.
+$See \ 6.2.6 \ for \ required \ values \ for \ initial LogP delay ReqInterval \ and \ operLogP delay ReqInterval.$

-163 6.2.4 gPTP Signaling Message [gPTP 10.5.4]
+6.2.4 gPTP Signaling Message [gPTP 10.5.4]

-The gPTP Signaling Message with Message interval request TLV [gPTP, clause 10.5.4.2.2] is designed to allow a port to adjust the rate of reception of messages from its link partner port.
+The gPTP Signaling Message with Message interval request TLV [gPTP, Clause 10.5.4.2.2] is designed to allow a port to adjust the rate of reception of messages from its link partner port.
 This TLV can be used in gPTP to request a change in timeSyncInterval, linkDelayInterval and announceInterval on the partner port.
 In the automotive profile, this message is used only to request modification of the timeSyncInterval on the partner port.
-AEDs with a

-- slave role port should support transmission of this TLV.
-AEDs with a master role port shall support processing of - this TLV on each master role port.
-An AED shall ignore any gPTP Signaling Messages received on a slave role port. - 170 If an AED supports transmission of the gPTP Signaling Message on a slave role port, then, when doing so, it shall - set the timeSyncInterval to the desired value (see section 6.2.3.1).
-The values for linkDelayInterval and - announceInterval shall be set to 127, indicating that such messages should not be sent. - When processing a received gPTP Signaling Message on a master role port, an AED shall update the syncInterval for the receiving port accordingly and shall ignore values for linkDelayInterval and announceInterval.
+AEDs with a slave role port should support transmission of this TLV.
+AEDs with a master role port shall support processing of this TLV on each master role port.
+An AED shall ignore any gPTP Signaling Messages received on a slave role port.

+If an AED supports transmission of the gPTP Signaling Message on a slave role port, then, when doing so, it shall set the timeSyncInterval to the desired value (see section 6.2.3.1).
+The values for linkDelayInterval and announceInterval shall be set to 127, indicating that such messages should not be sent.

+When processing a received gPTP Signaling Message on a master role port, an AED shall update the syncInterval for the receiving port accordingly and shall ignore values for linkDelayInterval and announceInterval.
+It is recommended that the AED not change to the rate, if slower, until three Sync messages have been transmitted, to reduce the possibility of syncReceiptTimeout occurring at the link partner.
-175 Note: Due to an oversight in [gPTP], the state machine for processing signaling messages in a Bridge is not

-176 entirely correct.
-When asked for a slower signaling rate on one master port, the state machine responds with a rate
+Note: Due to an oversight in [gPTP], the state machine for processing signaling messages in a Bridge is not entirely correct.
+When asked for a slower signaling rate on one master port, the state machine responds with a rate that is two times faster than requested, but it reports the requested rate.
+This improper behavior has been corrected in the revision to [gPTP] and in anticipation of this correction, this specification expects devices to behave in a manner consistent with the rate requested in the Signaling message and indicated in the transmitted Sync messages.
+Waivers for Avnu Certification results that follow the 2011 ([gPTP]) behavior can be considered on a case-by-case basis.

+6.2.5 Follow Up TLV's

-- that is two times faster than requested, but it reports the requested rate.
-As certification testing according to - 178 [gPTP] is expected to tolerate this issue, it is highly recommended to OEMs to be aware of this behavior in their - 179 designs and implementations. - 180 6.2.5 Follow_Up TLV's - 181 AED's shall include the Follow_Up information TLV on all Follow_Up messages [gPTP, clause 11.4.4.3]. - 182 6.2.6 Required Values for gPTP - 183 All the maximum range (incl. initial and operational range) shall be supported by all receiving stations only the - 184 transmitting stations shall use the values given initially.
+AED's shall include the Follow\Up information TLV on all Follow\Up messages [gPTP, Clause 11.4.4.3].

+6.2.6 Required Values for gPTP

+All the maximum range (incl. initial and operational range) shall be supported by all receiving stations - only the transmitting stations shall use the values given initially.